StadGent/fractal_styleguide_gent-base/components/21-atoms/list/README.md

-# Lists
+# List

-Lists organize information.
-Lists are meant to behave in a certain way:
+## When to use this component

+A list is an organized set of items that convey information.
+A list must always consist of two or more items.

+## When to not use this component

+A list cannot be used for a single item.

+## How it works

+A list organizes information.
+There are two types of lists:

-* Use an ordered list when you need to display text in some ranking or hierarchy.
+* **Odered list**: To display information in some ranking or hierarchy.
-* Use unordered lists to display information with no specific order.
+* **Unordered list**: To display information with no specific order.
-* A list must always consist of two or more items; never a single item.